 In December 2018, Acting Attorney General Matthew Whitaker announced he had amended the bureau of Alcohol, Tobacco and Firearms’ regulations to change the definition of a “machine gun” in federal law to include bump stocks.

-Bump stocks previously were not classified as machine guns, but starting in March 2019, possession or transfer of bump stocks will be treated the same as machine guns.
-Bump stock owners will be required to destroy them or surrender them to the ATF.
+Bump stocks previously were not classified as machine guns, but beginning in March 2019, possession or transfer of bump stocks was treated the same as machine guns.
+Bump stock owners were required to destroy them or surrender them to the ATF.

 In California, certain people are legally permitted to possess bump stocks.
 They are: